limitlessloop/vets.gov-status/scripts/migration_status/DVP.md

-Implemented operational RACIs with VA staff              |       | Begin decommission plan tasks              |  N/A     | Not applicable 100% post-cutover checklist completed              |       | Checklist under development by CAS; not yet available COMPLETED ALL Operations Tasks              | Red      |
+Implemented operational RACIs with VA staff              |       | Begin decommission plan tasks              |  N/A     | Not applicable 100% post-cutover checklist completed              |       | Checklist under development by CAS; not yet available COMPLETED ALL Operations Tasks              | Green     |

 ### Retire / Decommission Legacy System
 Task                                                    | Status    | Comments (only if yellow or red)